Architecture¶

 - XDG Compliance: Ensures

-are properly set - Home Directory: Resolves symlinks in
+XDG_DATA_HOMEandXDG_CONFIG_HOMEare properly set - Home Directory: Resolves symlinks in

-since Nix requires a real path - Configuration Directory: Creates
+$HOMEsince Nix requires a real path - Configuration Directory: Creates

-for storing nix-toolbox specific settings
+~/.config/nix-toolbox/for storing nix-toolbox specific settings

 Nix Installation and Management¶